mvolkmann/blog/src/smalltalk.md

      would like to access files in your Documents folder'.
      Click the "Allow" button each time.

-The file `CuisVM.app` implements the virtual machine used by Cuis Smalltalk.
+The file `CuisVM.app` (36 MB) implements the virtual machinex used by Cuis Smalltalk.
 It is taken directly from Squeak and does not differ in any way.
 All the differences between Cuis and Squeak are implemented in its base image file found in the `CuisImage` subdirectory with a name like `Cuis6.2.image` or `Cuis7.1-6367.image`.
+The base Cuis image file is around 19 MB.

+By contrast, `PharoLauncher.app` is 198MB.

 The reported name of the `CuisVM.app` app in macOS is "Squeak 5.0".
 To change this: